Perceptual and Motor Skills

 Perceptual and Motor Skills is a bimonthly peer-reviewed academic journal established by Robert B. Ammons and Carol H. Ammons in 1949.
 The journal covers research on perception and motor skills.
 The editor-in-chief is Oliver R. Runswick (King's College London).
 The journal was published by Ammons Scientific, but is now published by SAGE Publishing.

 Abstracting and indexing

 The journal is abstracted and indexed in the Social Sciences Citation Index and Index Medicus/MEDLINE/PubMed.
-According to the Journal Citation Reports, the journal has a 2023 impact factor of 1.4.
+According to the Journal Citation Reports, the journal has a 2025 impact factor of 2.4 with a ranking of 44 out of 104 in Psychology, Experimental.